tehybel/osdev/README.md

   copy-on-write fork function.
 Finally we added syscalls for IPC.
 - In lab 5 we implemented a file system.
 We then wrote an FS daemon which performs disk i/o in userland.
 The daemon uses block caching for efficiency.
-  We also implemented a simple shell.
+  We also implemented a simple shell for running programs from the disk.
 - In lab 6 we connected the OS to the internet by implementing a driver for the e1000 network card.
 We also wrote a small web server which can serve files from the file system.